nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

 This section contains Terraform code for defining networking services as part of an Infrastructure as Code (IaC) approach.

-Started by creating a new directory, 'aks-terraform', and inside that creating a 'networking-module'.
+Started by creating a new directory, 'aks-terraform', and inside that creating a 'networking-module' directory.

 ## Overview